mandoosorio/adobe_analytics/analytics_dat_2.md

 ## Campaign Conversion
 Campaign Variables
-- reports can be named "Customer Aquisition"
+- reports can be named "Customer Aquisition", "Identify Referrer Type (by Country)
+- referrer type is link that resulted in page visit
 - campaign: set of actions that lead to an event/action
 - capture tracking codes
 - set tracking code to a specific landing page